markusj1201/bdl/README.md

 No package manager needed here.
 Load up a terminal on your Linux (BSD and Mac may also work) system, then run the following commands on the *bdl* file (the program/script) you got from this repository.
 These commands will change the permissions to the standard expected of executables found in *PATH*.
 If you're concerned or curious, see *man chmod(1)* and *man chown(1)*.

+As a safety measure, please run the first command here BEFORE the others, to ensure that you don't overwrite anything:

+    [ -f /usr/bin/bdl ]; echo $?

+If you see a "1" after running that, you can run these:

     sudo chown root:root bdl
     sudo chmod 755 bdl
     sudo mv bdl /usr/bin/